Chocolate Cupcakes Without a Mixer

 - EVOO: I use organic extra virgin olive oil in this recipe for a healthier chocolate cupcake.
 You can also use canola oil if you prefer or want a more true chocolate flavor without the hearty flavor of olive oil.

-- Heavy Whipping Cream: I Organic Valley Heavy Whipping Cream in the cake for extra moisture as well as in the ganache frosting.
+- Heavy Whipping Cream: I use organic heavy whipping cream in the cake for extra moisture as well as in the ganache frosting.

-- Cake Flour: I use organic cake flour for a light and tender crumb.
+- Cake Flour: I use Homemade Organic Cake Flour for a light and tender crumb.

 - Cocoa Powder: I use organic Dutch cocoa powder for a rich chocolate flavor.